 - Get demonstrations of different software, always considering how you can adapt the software to your needs.

-Word of advice, if you are going to switch to a new SMS – making the biggest change that is reasonable, and implement the new SMS over time.
-Adopting a new SMS program that is only marginally different than your existing one will be a waste of time, as you will expend much effort for little gain.
+Word of advice, if you are going to switch to a new SMS – make the biggest change that is reasonable, and implement the new SMS over time.
+Adopting a new SMS program that is only marginally different from your existing one will be a waste of time, as you will expend much effort for little gain.

 Making a big change will involve much effort for much gain.

-Here's are example videos of an safety management system that is designed and built for ICAO compliance.
+Here are example videos of a safety management system that is designed and built for ICAO compliance.
 How does it compare to your SMS program?